 July 21, 2020

-For example, we can extract the opening the application and logging in as a procedure.
-Input paramateres could be username and password and the output could be a boolean variable which denotes whether the login was successful.
-This procedure can then be reused in all processes that use this application.
-If we need to make a change to it, we just modify the procedure and it’s reflected in all the processes that are using it.
-So, procedures allows us to reuse the robot code and also make maintenance simpler.
+Additionally, we can apply this procedure in all processes that use that application.
+If we have to make some changes to it, we can easily modify the procedure, and it would reflect in all the processes that are using it.
+In other words, procedures allow us to reuse the robot code and to make maintenance easier.

-Procedures can also be used within a bigger process to separate it in smaller parts for better control of the process.
-This way you can test each part of the process separately, if any process changes occur you can change only the procedure without changing the whole process.
-Procedures don’t have stages so any change you make will affect the process immediately.
-For executing procedures, you need to provide input parameters (as a fixed value or existing variable) and variables for output parameters.
+Also, procedures are used within a process itself to separate it into smaller sections.
+With it, we gain better control of the entire process.
+That way, you can test each part of the process separately, and if any process change occurs, you can edit only the procedure that caused it - without changing the whole process.

-Local procedures are created inside one process and they can be used only in that process- they are not visible in other processes.
+• Local procedures are created inside a process and can be used only in that process (they are not visible in other processes.)

-External procedures are shared within your tenant - you can use them in any process (in each department) in your tenant.
+• External procedures are shared within your tenant - you can use them in any process (in every department) in your tenant.

-There are no limitations of using procedures in the process, you can use them as many times as you want.
-Also, executing other procedures inside the procedure is supported.
+There are no limitations for the number of procedures in the process - you can use them as many times as you want.
+Also, executing other procedures inside the existing one is supported.

 June 16, 2020

-Very often in RPA team blueprints you will find two roles among others: RPA Developer and Business Analyst.
-In a nutshell, business analyst should talk to the...
+Generally, in RPA team blueprints, you will find these two roles among others: RPA Developer and Business Analyst.
+In a nutshell, a business analyst should...